kealiu/ComfyUI-ZeroShot-MTrans/README.md

 Given an input image (e.g., a photo of an apple) and a single material exemplar image (e.g., a golden bowl), ZeST can transfer the gold material from the exemplar onto the apple with accurate lighting cues while making everything else consistent.

+## Explains

+The original demo code use IPA to extract the style of material, and control for depth information.
+Then, change the original image with illumination informaion of subject for better lighting style.

+This node implementation the [illumination transfer](https://github.com/ttchengab/zest_code/blob/main/demo_gradio.py#L127), and make it an ComfyUI node.
+You can use any IPA and controlnet node as your wish.

 ## install

 in `ComfyUI Manager` or git clone to `ComfyUI/custom_nodes`